 How to Get Rid of Powdery Mildew

 The white substance rubs off easily with your fingers or a cloth.
-Do not mist plants and try to prevent the foliage from getting wet when watering.
-Keep plants spaced to enhance air flow or apply a small fan to them.
+Don’t mist plants.
+Prevent the foliage from getting wet when watering.
+Keep plants spaced to enhance air flow or use a small fan to circulate the air.

 Once one plant shows signs of infection, isolate it to prevent the spread of the fungus.
 Pinch off the affected areas and discard.
 Common plants affected by indoor powdery mildew are:

-Once powdery mildew on houseplants is present on all specimens and if cultural control is not effective, you need to advance to chemical control.
+If powdery mildew on houseplants is present on all specimens and cultural control is not effective, advance to chemical control.
 Powdery mildew treatment indoors may be achieved with common household ingredients.

-Water the plants well from under the foliage, then apply a spray of 1 tablespoon baking soda, half teaspoon liquid soap and 1 gallon of water.
-You may also add 1 tablespoon of horticultural oil to help the mixture adhere to the fungus.
+Water the plants well from under the foliage, then apply a spray of 1 tablespoon (15 mL.) baking soda, 1/2 teaspoon (2.5 mL.) liquid soap, and 1 gallon (3.8 L.) of water.
+You may also add 1 tablespoon (15 mL.) of horticultural oil to help the mixture adhere to the fungus.
 Apply to the top and bottom of the foliage to get all the fungal areas.
 Using this powdery mildew control indoors is safe and non-toxic and effective on some, but not all, species of plants.

 Another organic method to try is a milk spray.
 Use organic milk that is free of hormones and preservatives.
 Mix one part organic milk with nine parts water and spray once per week on all surfaces of the plant.
 Provide adequate ventilation while the spray dries on the foliage to prevent mold.